 Choose the Right Topic

-To be successful, your content must have a purpose – for SEO content, that purpose is to bring more organic traffic to the site.
+To be successful with SEO, your content must have a purpose – for content associated to a SEO program, that purpose is to bring more organic traffic to the site.
 Arguably the most important puzzle piece is choosing the right keyword target and headline.

 1. Assign a Keyword Target